-As a healthcare facility, West Virginia University Hospitals attempts to maintain operations in spite of weather conditions, natural disasters, and or unforeseen events.
-The policies and procedures governing Hospital operations during such events are specified in the WVU Safety Manuals.
-However, in response to extreme weather conditions, program officials may temporarily suspend educational functions for students enrolled in the imaging science programs.
+As a healthcare facility, West Virginia University Hospitals (WVUH) attempts to maintain operations despite weather conditions, natural disasters, and or unforeseen events.
+The policies and procedures governing Hospital operations during such events are specified in the WVUH safety manuals.
+However, in response to extreme weather conditions, program officials may temporarily suspend educational functions for students enrolled due to safety concerns.
 The following identifies the conditions and procedures governing inclement weather.

-(1) Designated Weather Emergency Closure:
+(1) Designated Weather Closure:

-As WVU Hospitals is located on the West Virginia University (WVU) campus, program officials will defer to and pattern WVU's operational status relative to inclement weather.
-Upon notification that WVU is closed due to inclement weather, the Imaging Science programs at WVU Hospitals will also be closed for educational purposes.
-All students will be excused for the day and will not be required to utilize PDO.
-Program officials will notify students of pending or current closures via their preferred method of electronic communication; however, students should monitor local media (Radio, TV, etc.) for such announcements or updates.
+As WVUH is located on the West Virginia University (WVU) Health Science Center campus, program officials will defer to and pattern WVU's status relative to closure due to inclement weather.
+Upon notification that WVU is closed due to inclement weather, the Imaging Science programs at WVUH will also be closed for educational purposes.
+All students will be excused for the day and should not report to campus.
+Program officials will notify students of pending or current closures via text, email or voicemail.
+All other situations regarding the operational status of WVUH and/or WVU, such as delays or early dismissals, are discretionary and will be evaluated on a case-by-case basis by program officials.